vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/cardiology/cardiology-acs.md

 - Prasugrel: prodrug but more rapidly metabolized than clopidogrel with less variation, irreversible inhibition, do not use w/ age \> 75 or weight \< 60 kg
     - Prasugrel and ticagrelor are superior to clopidogrel but have higher bleeding risk
 - Cangrelor: IV, rarely used

-Anti-coagulants

-- Unfractionated heparin drip
+Anti-coagulants: Unfractionated heparin drip
 - Type this in Epic and select “nursing managed” protocol for “ACS”
 - VA: it can be found under the “Orders” tab along the left-hand